janosbinder/terraform-provider-cf/website/docs/r/org_quota.html.markdown

 * `total_services` - (Required) Maximum services allowed
 * `total_route_ports` - (Optional) Maximum routes with reserved ports
 * `total_private_domains` - (Optional) Maximum number of private domains allowed to be created within the Org
-* `org` - (Optional) The Org within which this quota will be defined so it can be applied to spaces within that Org

 ## Attributes Reference